ARM-software/astc-encoder/Docs/FormatOverview.md

 gradient will not be able to accurately represent all of the texels' values.
 To support this ASTC allows a block to define up to four distinct color gradients, known as partitions, and can assign each texel to a single partition.
-For our example we require two partitions, one for our ball texels and one our grass texels.
+For our example we require two partitions, one for our ball texels and one for our grass texels.

 ![Two partition gradient storage](./FormatOverviewImg/gradient-2p.svg)